jdc-cunningham/pinebook-pro-auto-charger/devlog/devlog.md

 I did have a permission issue on log writing... maybe I'm close to getting cron working

 omg it worked yes

+1:09 PM

+I have to flip the code back around again lol... going back to shared power supply

+1:26 AM

+swapped and resoldered...
+I'm done

+It's so hot right now...
+AC is down, probably can't sleep if I wanted to